-Simply put, a real estate attorney is specifically licensed to practice real estate law.
+A real estate attorney – also referred to as a real estate lawyer – is specifically licensed to practice real estate law.
 This means they have the knowledge, experience and educational background to provide advice to people involved in a real estate transaction, such as the sale of a house or land.
-You may also come across the term real estate lawyer, which is the same thing as a real estate attorney.

 What Does A Real Estate Attorney Do?

-Whether representing the buyer, the lender, the seller or all three parties, a good real estate lawyer has a solid understanding of the various moving parts during a real estate transaction and should be able to make sure everything runs smoothly.
+Whether representing the buyer, the lender or the seller, a good real estate lawyer has a solid understanding of the various moving parts during a real estate transaction and should be able to make sure everything runs smoothly.

 How Much Does A Real Estate Attorney Cost?

-When hiring a real estate attorney, picking the one is key.
-Purchasing a home is a large investment, so you’ll want an attorney who not only knows what they’re doing but is also a good fit for your specific needs and style.
-It’s a good idea to interview a few different ones to ensure you find the right fit.
+Purchasing a home is a large investment, so you’ll want to hire a real estate attorney who not only knows what they’re doing but is also a good fit for your specific needs and style.
+It’s a good idea to interview a few different ones who work in your local housing market to ensure you find the right real estate agent near you.

-Here are a few things to consider when interviewing real estate attorneys.
+Here are a few questions to consider when interviewing real estate attorneys:

 - Are they knowledgeable?